Best things to do in DC with kids

 This is the only public museum that focuses exclusively on espionage—and it will teach your kids about the fascinating spies who have contributed to world events.
 Attendees will get to glimpse at special equipment, including cameras and vehicles, and sign up for programs (ideal for kids under 10) that will have them embark on secret missions, climb through duct work, diffuse an atomic bomb, hang from a construction site and test their own spy skills.
 Try visiting on weekdays to avoid crowds and, if weekends are your only option, come early.
 That shouldn’t be hard if your kids are serious about espionage: The best spies are always on time.

 Did you know that this innovative museum actually offers kid-friendly activities?
 We thought so.
 The STORYTIME+ program is intended for children who are infants or younger than 6 (nursing mothers are welcome!).
 Launched last fall, this program spotlights a different artist, book and hands-on activity every Wednesday at 10am.
-One recent program looked at abstract expressionist’s Joan Mitchell’s Field for Skyes and let kids decorate their own canvas (a white sheet) with pieces of colorful fabric.
 It’s a lovely way to spend the morning with your youngest ones—and take in a little culture yourself.